takipi/keygen/README.md

 Usage
 =====
 USERNAME and PASSWORD are the ones you use to login to Takipi app (https://app.takipi.com)<br/>
-PACKAGES are your top pacakges i.e. "com.company;org.mycompany2.product"<br/>
+PACKAGES are your top packages i.e. "com.company;org.mycompany2.product"<br/>
 If you plan to install Takipi on a machine behind a PROXY you can also pass it (i.e http://192.168.1.11:8080) and the output will include information on how to install Takipi behind it.